John Leyton: Later career

-He returned to Britain in the early 1970s and unsuccessfully attempted to re-launch his singing career, signing to the York record label in 1973.
-A single, "Dancing in the Graveyard c/w.
-Riversong (York SYK 551) and an album, John Leyton (York FYK 416) was released that year.
-A year later (1974) Leyton's cover version of the Kevin Johnson hit, "Rock 'n' Roll (I Gave You the Best Years of My Life)", York YR 210) was issued in the UK but without success.
+Leyton returned to Britain in the early 1970s and tried to re-launch his singing career, signing to the York record label in 1973.
+A single, "Dancing in the Graveyard" c/w.
+"Riversong" (York SYK 551) and an album, John Leyton (York FYK 416) were released that year.
+A year later, Leyton's cover version of the Kevin Johnson hit, "Rock and Roll (I Gave You the Best Years of My Life)", (York YR 210) was issued in the UK but without success.
 In the mid 1970s, Leyton starred in the ITV television series, The Nearly Man.
 Acting roles became fewer and farther between during the 1970s, and by the early 1980s, he was no longer active in show business.

-In the 1990s, however, he began performing in the Solid Gold Rock'n'Roll Show, appearing with artists such as Marty Wilde and Joe Brown.
-The autumn 2004 tour featured Leyton, Showaddywaddy, Freddy Cannon and Craig Douglas.
+In the 1990s, Leyton began performing in the Solid Gold Rock'n'Roll Show, appearing with artists such as Marty Wilde and Joe Brown.
+The 2004 tour featured Leyton, Showaddywaddy, Freddy Cannon and Craig Douglas.
 Leyton has also returned to acting, with a cameo appearance in the 2005 film, Colour Me Kubrick starring John Malkovich.

 In May 2006, Leyton released "Hi Ho, Come On England", a re-working of Jeff Beck's "Hi Ho Silver Lining", to coincide with the World Cup in Germany.
-During the summer of 2007 he filmed a cameo appearance for the Nick Moran film, Telstar.
-Leyton also topped the bill at the Theatre Royal, Windsor, along with 1960s stars Jess Conrad and Craig Douglas at a concert named "'60s Icons".
+During the summer of 2007, he filmed a cameo appearance for the Nick Moran film, Telstar.
+Leyton also topped the bill at the Theatre Royal, Windsor, along with 1960s stars Jess Conrad and Craig Douglas, at a concert named '60s Icons'.

 Leyton continues to tour the UK and Scandinavia performing his hits (sometimes backed by the Rapiers) and can boast an internet following with his official website.
 In 2014, he continued to tour with his band, the Flames, featuring John Burleigh on guitar, Ray Royal on drums and Charlie Gardner on bass guitar and Jeff Jeffereys on rhythm guitar.

-He married his wife Diana in 1967 and they had a son, Dominic, and daughter, Lara.
+Leyton married Diana in 1967 and they had a son and daughter.